 - When a subject attempts to access an object, the operating system examines the subject’s security attributes and decides whether access can be granted.

 - To obtain access to the object, the user provides their credentials.

 In addition to checking confidentiality and clearance levels (classification matches between subject and object), operating systems pay attention to category matches between subject and object.
 Having a “top secret” classification doesn’t automatically provide a user with full access to a file if they aren’t a member of the required category for the object.

-For example, let’s consider data that has the “top secret” confidentiality level and “engineering project” security label.
+Let’s take a look at the example of mandatory access control implementation.
+Assume that an organization possesses data that has the “top secret” confidentiality level and “engineering project” security label.
 It’s available to a set of users that have both “top secret” clearance (classification) and authorization to access engineering documents (category).
 Such users can also access information that requires a lower level of clearance.
 But employees with lower levels of clearance or no rights to access engineering documents can’t access such information.

 MAC brings lots of benefits to a cybersecurity system.
 But it has several disadvantages to consider.
 Let’s observe the disadvantages and advantages of mandatory access control.

 - High level of data protection — An administrator defines access to objects, and users can’t alter that access.

 - Granularity — An administrator sets user access rights and object access parameters manually.

 - Immunity to Trojan Horse attacks — Users can’t declassify data or share access to classified data.